Analysis of Internal Stresses in Frames Due to Settlement of Support

 By choice, I am deciding to remove the two reactive forces at support C of the frame to obtain the basic system as shown in Figure 1.2 below;

-Analysis of case 1;
+Analysis of Case 1;

 X1 = 1.0, X2 = 0

-The simple static analysis of the structure with case 1 loading is as shown below in terms of the internal stresses diagram.
+The simple static analysis of the structure with case 1 loading is shown below in terms of the internal stresses diagram.
 Realise that there is a unit value support reaction acting at support A (pointed downwards) and a bending moment of 5.0 units.

-Analysis of case 2
+Analysis of Case 2;

 X1 = 0, X2 = 1.0

-The simple static analysis of the structure loaded with case 1 loading is as shown below in terms of the internal stresses diagram.
+The simple static analysis of the structure loaded with case 1 loading is shown below in terms of the internal stresses diagram.
 It will be so important to realise that there is no vertical support reaction at point A. A unit horizontal reaction is developed at the support to counter the applied unit load for case 2.

 The appropriate canonical equation for this structure is therefore;